 Why is cupping performed?

-Cupping can sometimes be described as a “tissue distraction release” technique.
+Cupping can sometimes be described as a “tissue distraction release” technique or Myofascial Decompression.
 During the cupping process, the cups are glided across different areas of the body in order to lift and separate tissue.
 This works to enhance the release of the interfaces between the neural tissues, fascia, skin, ligaments, muscles, and tendons.
 It relaxes muscles, releases trigger points, improves lymphatic flow, increases local circulation, and releases scar tissue adhesion.
 Evidence supports cupping as an effective treatment method for several conditions, such as chronic neck pain, low back pain, and fibromyalgia.

-While there are some apprehensions toward cupping, there is a real science behind it.
+While there are some apprehensions toward cupping, there is real science behind it.
 The suction within the cups is created with negative pressure, which helps to increase hydration and blood flow to body tissues, ease up adhesions, and eliminate excess fluids.
 It is a versatile treatment that can be modified for the necessary treatment of your condition, whether you are in need of deep tissue massage or lymphatic drainage.